-High net worth investors always make their reservations for RTBs.
-RTBs are like flight promos, they don’t come very often so you better catch them when they are available.
+High net worth investors always make their reservations for Retail Treasury bonds.
+RTBs are like flight promos.
+They don’t come very often, so you better catch them when they are available.

 There are 3 ways to do this:

-When I opened my RTB, I had to transfer my money from one bank to another because I am opening in another bank, so I had to use a Manager’s Check instead of withdrawing huge cash for funding.
+When I opened my RTB, I had to transfer my money from one bank to another because I was opening in another bank, so I had to use a Manager’s Check instead of withdrawing huge cash for funding.

-Retail Treasury Bonds have a tenor of 3, 5, 7, 10, 15, 20, 25 years).
+Retail Treasury Bonds have different tenor ranges (3, 5, 7, 10, 15, 20, 25 years).
 Typically, the longer the term, the higher the investment’s interest rates.

-4. Choose Your Certificate Delivery
+Step 4: Choose your Certificate Delivery Method

 Feel free to ask questions in the comments below.
 Happy investing!